-“I can’t stop counting!
+Perhaps you’ve said something like, “I can’t stop counting!
 This is just nuts.
-Stairs, ceiling tiles, window panes – it never ends.
-I don’t understand.
-Why is this happening to me?”
+Stairs, ceiling tiles, adding up license plate numbers – it never ends.
+And it’s ruining my life.
+Why is this happening?”.
+Well, let’s take a look…

 Today we’re going to chat about the biology of OCD.
 Lots of good stuff, so let’s get busy…